mezcel/electron-container/README.md

 # electron-container ( -w- jquery-mobile )

-### A port of an older [jquery-mobile-rosary](https://github.com/mezcel/rosary-jquery-mobile) app into ElectronJs
+### A port of an older html web page, [jquery-mobile-rosary](https://github.com/mezcel/rosary-jquery-mobile), into ElectronJs.

-A Node App using ExpressJS, Socket IO, and Electron.
+This is a Node App using ExpressJS, Socket IO, and Electron.

 ---